empowering-energy-solutions-ltd/e2sviz/README.md

 E2SViz is a data visualization package that allows data preprocessing, `e2sviz.data.standard_data_process.DataPrep` & `e2sviz.data.standard_data_process.DataManip`, and data visualisation, `e2sviz.visualization.visualize.DataViz`.

-Examples of how to use e2svizs' functionality can be found in `e2sviz_example.ipynb` which uses demo data `example_consumption_data.csv`
+Examples of how to use e2svizs' functionality can be found in `e2sviz_example.ipynb` which uses demo data `example_consumption_data.csv`.

+<b>NOTE:</b> We use poetry for package management.
+If you plan on exploring the `e2sviz_example.ipynb` ensure you initialize the `pyproject.toml` or use the `requirements.txt` to install the packages through pip.

 Project Organization
 ------------